 Alcohol addiction doesn’t go away after treatment, and in early recovery, the urge to drink can be powerful.
-Self-care and self-awareness are two key components for coping with alcohol cravings and navigating your life in recovery.
-By taking better care of yourself and becoming more aware of your own behaviours, you can avoid returning to previous problematic coping strategies.
+Self-care and self-awareness are two key components for dealing with alcohol cravings and navigating your life in recovery.
+By taking better care of yourself and becoming more aware of your behaviours, you can avoid returning to previous harmful coping strategies.

-In early recovery, it is important to accept that you will face situations and experience feelings that might trigger your cravings.
-The most important thing to remember about cravings is that they will pass.
+In early recovery, it is important to accept that you will face situations and experience feelings that might trigger your alcohol cravings.
+The most critical thing to remember about cravings is that they will pass.

-There are a few things you can do to prevent them and help you cope as time goes on.
+Read on to find out what you can do to prevent them and help you cope when they happen.

-In early recovery the word HALT is a handy acronym for hungry, angry, lonely, tired.
-When in doubt you should pause and ask yourself “am I experiencing any of these feelings?”
+In early recovery, the word HALT is a handy acronym for hungry, angry, lonely, and tired.
+When in doubt, you should pause and ask yourself, “am I experiencing any of these feelings?”
 This short word can be a powerful reminder to keep your system emotionally and physically regulated, which can help to stop alcohol cravings.

-Angry: Intense feelings and emotions can be the biggest trigger in returning to use again.
-Whilst anger is a healthy emotion to experience, when agitated, pause before acting.
-You may be experiencing a build-up of resentment which may in turn trigger alcohol cravings.
-Channelling this emotion into a healthy expression such as a creative project, meditation, writing, singing, can be a great way to expel the intense energy.
-Seeking outside help from someone objective can also help to right-size the situation and give you options you may not have thought of.
+Angry: Intense feelings and emotions can be the biggest trigger to falling off the wagon.
+While anger is a healthy emotion to experience, when agitated, pause before acting.
+You may be experiencing signs of resentment, which may, in turn, trigger alcohol cravings.
+Channelling this emotion into a healthy expression, such as a creative project, meditation, writing, or singing, can be a great way to expel the intense energy.
+Seeking outside help from someone objective can also help to right-size the situation and give you other options you may not have thought of.

-Lonely: the opposite of addiction is connection.
-It is vital in early recovery to build and strengthen connections with people who support your recovery.
+Lonely: The opposite of loneliness is connection.
+It is vital in early recovery to build and strengthen relationships with people who support your recovery.
 These people may be family, loved ones, and others in recovery.
 Connecting with other people in early recovery who you can reach out to can be especially helpful.
-A support system is crucial for when you find yourself feeling down, anxious, overwhelmed.
-Isolation is often a huge trigger for many people, and once alcohol cravings kick in, you may find it harder to resist the urge to drink.
+A support system is crucial when you feel down, anxious or overwhelmed.
+Being alone and feeling isolated is often a major trigger, and once alcohol cravings kick in, you may find it harder to resist the urge to drink.

 Tired: Being tired can take its toll on our mind, body and spirit.
 Running low on energy will compromise your ability to think clearly and make sensible decisions.
 It’s hard enough being early in recovery.
-Try to get into a regular sleeping pattern — sleeping an average of seven to eight hours is key to physical and emotion wellbeing.
+Try to get into a regular sleeping pattern — sleeping an average of seven to eight hours is key to physical and emotional wellbeing.

-Meditation and mindfulness are two incredibly valuable tools to utilise when in recovery.
-Practicing these techniques can help reduced alcohol cravings and the urge to act out.
+Meditation and mindfulness are two precious tools to utilise when in recovery.
+Practising these techniques can help reduce alcohol cravings and the urge to give in to them.
 Both methods are great for maintaining a sense of calm in stressful situations.
 Research has indicated that meditation can help you regulate emotions that trigger alcohol cravings.
-Mindfulness also helps you to be aware of your actions can help you recognise cravings as thoughts and use mindfulness to allow cravings to pass without action.
-These techniques can be used when you are having alcohol cravings, or to help you learn to deal with future cravings.
+Mindfulness also helps you to be aware of your actions which can help you recognise cravings as thoughts and use mindfulness to allow cravings to pass without action.
+These techniques can be used either when you are having alcohol cravings or to help prevent future cravings.

-Having a plan of action that can be referred to at any stage of your recovery will always be helpful.
+Having a plan of action that can be referred to at any stage of your recovery is always advisable.
 Your plan could include:

-- Reminding yourself that cravings only last, on average, fifteen minutes
+- Reminding yourself that cravings only last, on average, 15 minutes.

 - Doing something, however small, as soon as you first become aware of the craving.
 This could be a phone call with someone in recovery or a walk to clear the mind.